Owner: @Marcin Pawlowski @Thomas Lavaur

 Block Proposal

-The Proposal is a block proposal that, instead of containing complete Mantle Transactions of an unlimited size, contains references of fixed size to the transactions.
+A block proposal, instead of containing complete Mantle Transactions of an unlimited size, contains references of fixed size to the transactions.
 Therefore, the size of the proposal is constant and it is 33129 bytes.

 We define the following message structure: